Umuzi-org/tech-department/content/projects/kotlin/project-10/_index.md

 - Subscribe to the free service using the above link.
 - Download the starter code by clicking on the `Download Materials` button on the site.
 - Using the starter code downloaded begin your Unit Testing journey.
+- Submit your code for this to the repo provided.